 How do I create the perfect itinerary for his first trip to Florida?

 Of course we will definitely spend time at my mother’s new house in Daytona Beach.
-Not only would we spend quality time visiting her but also Mr. Sunny could meet many of my friends from elementary, middle and high school.
+Not only would we spend quality time visiting her in her new home, but also Mr. Sunny could meet many of my friends from elementary, middle and high school.

 Aside from having a stronger understanding of my life before London, he could also see what a great town Daytona Beach is.
 In fact, one of the first blog posts I ever wrote was 5 Reasons to Visit Daytona, the World’s Most Famous Beach.